-Gray water, also spelled as grey water, is water that already has been used domestically, commercially and industrially.
-This includes the leftover, untreated water generated from clothes washers, bathtubs and bathroom sinks.
+Grey water, also spelled as gray water, is water that already has been used domestically, commercially and industrially.
+This includes the leftover, untreated water generated from washing machines, bathtubs and bathroom sinks.

 This water source is one way to stretch urban water supplies and is particularly beneficial during droughts when outdoor water use is restricted.
 Grey water reuse systems can help take stress off municipal water supplies by replacing some of the water that would otherwise have been used for outdoor irrigation.

 The typical household grey water system ‘harvests’ water from washing machines and pipes it outside to be used on ornamental plants and fruit trees.
 Depending on the model of the washing machine, one load of clothes can produce 15 to 40 gallons of grey water, more than enough to keep most trees and plants alive throughout the year.
 More advanced systems can pipe grey water over an extended area like a lawn or flower bed.